catharpin/data-scrubbing/CodeBook.md

 Outputs
 ---------------
-The `run_analysis.R` script cleans most of its intermediate results.
+The `run_analysis.R` script cleans most of its intermediate results as they are significant in size.

 Retained items are:

 * `filterdata` - the subset of the merged data that contains only mean() and